Crispy Sweet Spicy Sticky Wings

 • 1 finely minced garlic clove

-• 2 tsp Chinese crushed chili paste, or use chopped fresh chilies (adjust to taste)
+• 2 teaspoon Chinese crushed chili paste, or use chopped fresh chilies (adjust to taste)

 Instructions